History of Hergom

 By the year 7625, the Wolgos had a clear presence as far as the Gharim islands, Bhrudhan Penisula and Perkwunos islands on the Phasian Antarctic coast.
 Rangers from the powers of Gotha met armed Wolgos settlers and militias that wasted no time in expulsing the rangers and ignoring all protests.
 In this same year, the Powers of Kamura, Ithrian and Livaria confronted the nascent state of Hergom that had largely operated silently for eighteen years, finding a highly entrenched regional power with an ever-expanding Wolgos population they were able to estimate at least 23 million.

-Hergom expecting a confrontation had build up its military power, with over ten per cent of all wolgos men forming part of the new H2egmegh2 military and many more in reserves.
+Hergom expecting a confrontation had build up its military power, with over ten per cent of all Wolgos men forming part of the new H2egmegh2 military and many more in reserves.
 A huge build-up.
 A force used to to not only preempt a future confrontation but to subjugate millions of natives into forced labour to feed the ever hungry and growing state.

 By the end of 7625, the powers agreed on a new region of settlement with Hergom and formed a new demarcation line, a line that would between 7625 and 7627 be militarized to prevent the covert and passive expansion of the Wolgos.
 And for the time being, peace was preserved.